Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Conclusions

 We present a Bayesian framework for SCF that uses a Gaussian Process (GP) to model the smooth component from the data.
 In Bayes-SCF, we model the data as a GP that is described by a kernel consisting of a smooth and a rough component.
 We use a \textit{fixed} prior on the correlation length scale of the smooth kernel to control the degree of smoothness.
 We allow the other hyperparameters to vary to obtain the best-fit hyperparameters.
-Once the hyperparameters are optimised, we use the smooth kernel, total kernel, and the observed data to predict the smooth component of the data.
-Our analysis shows that Bayes-SCF outperforms the Hann-SCF, particularly in scenarios where the foregrounds exhibit pronounced spectral structure (i.e., spectrally unsmooth foregrounds).
+Once the hyperparameters are optimized, we use the smooth kernel, total kernel, and the observed data to predict the smooth component of the data.
+Our analysis shows that Bayes-SCF outperforms Hann-SCF, particularly in scenarios where the foregrounds exhibit pronounced spectral structure (i.e., spectrally unsmooth foregrounds).

 In addition, Bayes-SCF offers two further advantages over the Hann-SCF: (1) The convolution operation in the Hann-SCF is ill-defined at the boundaries of the frequency band, which necessitates the removal of a half-window’s worth of frequency channels from both edges of the band.
 By contrast, Bayes-SCF remains well-defined across the full band and thus preserves the entire available bandwidth.
 (2) In the presence of flagging, the Hann-SCF requires missing data to be replaced with zeros, followed by an application of the SCF to the sampling function and a division of the data by this result to correct for the sampling pattern (\citetalias{Elahi2025}).
 In contrast, the GP formulation underlying Bayes-SCF is defined only on the unflagged channels and operates directly on the available data, without the need for zero-filling or separate corrections for the sampling function.
+We find that Hann-SCF fails to remove even smooth foregrounds in the presence of merely 35\% flagging.
+In contrast, Bayes-SCF can tolerate up to 80\% of flagging, even in the presence of unsmooth foregrounds (Appendix~\ref{app:random_flagging}).